AnthonyCxx/Notes-and-Writeups/C#/Formatting Strings.md

 The document contains a collection of formatting techniques as well as examples.
 Generally, you should use string interpolation instead of concatenation because it's more efficient, especially for concatenating multiple strings.

+Here, string interpolation is an effective choice for the _FullName_ property because the first and last name may change after being initialized.
 ```C#
 public struct Person
 {